Table of Contents

-Physical examination confirms the presence of fever, tachycardia and pharyngitis.
+Physical examination confirms the presence of fever, tachycardia, and pharyngitis.
 The eyes can be red and watery.
-Patients can have a normal chest examination, but in few cases wheezes can be heard which are usually focal.
+Patients can have a normal chest examination, but in a few cases, wheezes can be heard which are usually focal.
 The patients look tired.

 Additionally, patients can be dehydrated because of the fever and the inability to drink fluids due to the sore throat.